dgreenheck/remote-camera-server-raspi/README.md

 # security-camera-server-raspi

 ## WARNING
 **NOTE: Please use this software at your own risk.
-This project is designed to be an example of a home security system and does not have the appropriate security protocols in place.
-By opening your web server up to the public, you are putting yourself at risk for a hacker to access videos of your home.**
+This project does not implement industry accepted security protocols for public remote access.
+This software is provided for educational and informational purposes only.
+Please read the included LICENSE.TXT for further information.**

 ## Introduction
-This repository contains code to setup a Raspberry Pi as a home security camera using the on-board camera (sold separately).
+This repository contains code to setup a Raspberry Pi as a remote camera using the on-board camera (sold separately).
+Potential uses include a webcam to monitor weather conditions, animal activity, or a home monitoring system.

 ## What You Need